 2. Blunt Shoulder Length Hair

-It’s no surprise that a blunt shoulder length cut remains one of the most popular hairstyles for women.
+Unsurprisingly, a blunt shoulder length cut remains one of the most popular hairstyles for women.
 Flattering on all face shapes and hair types, this look is as trendy as it is low-maintenance.
 What’s best about it is it’s ultra-versatile, easy to grow out of, and can be dressed up or down to suit the occasion.
-For a softer, less dramatic look, style your ends inwards to help frame your face.
+Style your ends inwards to help frame your face for a softer, less dramatic look.

 3. Blunt Short Hair

 Ideal for those that are after an edgy yet trendy style, a blunt short haircut screams attitude.
-This eye-catching look is low-maintenance, practical, and easy to wear.
-Plus, it looks equally as stunning as curly, wavy, or straight.
+This eye-catching low-maintenance haircut is easy to wear and looks equally as stunning as curly, wavy, or straight hair.
 After a softer style?
 We love the short hairstyle with bangs to help frame the face.

 4. Blunt Cut Bob